 WHERE’S GOOD FOR WALKIES?
 Suffolk isn’t short of beaches but if you want to have one almost to yourself, head to Dunwich.
 Known as “the lost city of England”, this tiny village was once a bustling port but essentially, it washed away during the Middle Ages.
 Only a handful of people live in the village now but there’s still a great pub (see below) and you can’t beat a stroll on the beach beneath the cliffs.
 Don’t forget to listen for the ghostly church bells tolling out at sea.

 Just up the road you’ll find the Dunwich Heath & Beach nature reserve, which is owned by the National Trust.
-There are some great suggestions for walkies around the grounds here.
-It’s beautiful all year round but in the summer months, colourful heather carpets the ground.
+Its website has some great suggestions for dog walks and although the reserve is beautiful all year round, during the summer months, colourful heather carpets the ground.

 From Southwold, you can walk to the neighbouring village of Walberswick in around 40 minutes by following the riverbank and crossing the Bailey Bridge.
 If your legs are aching – or you only want to walk one way – hop aboard the Walberswick Ferry.
 This traditional rowboat service has been offered by the Church family for more than 125 years.
 Operating during the summer months only, a single fare is just £1 for adults while dogs travel free.

 There’s more to Snape Maltings than just shops, too.
 The River Alde runs right alongside it and the surrounding marshland is popular with both walkers and bird watchers.
-Read about some of the most popular trails you can follow here.
+There are plenty of popular walking trails in Snape Maltings, too.

 BEST PLACE TO GRAB A BITE?
 Aldeburgh is renowned for its fish and chips and it would be criminal to miss out.
 The original and best come from the imaginatively-named Aldeburgh Fish & Chip Shop, which has been frying fresh, East Coast fish the same way for more than 50 years.
 There’s a reason the queue is always out of the door!